Batadon1/maze_animated_text/README.md

 # maze_animated_text
-This is a maze generator that takes text and creates a maze with letter shape.
+This is a maze generator.
+It takes a picture with text and creates a maze with letter shape.